100+ Fashion Terms Everyone in the Industry Should Know

 Ready to bring more clarity and speed to your design process?
 Get started today and see how Onbrand can help your team work smarter.

-Bringing Fashion Language to Life With Onbrand!
+Bring Fashion Language to Life With Onbrand

 Fashion refers to more than clothing trends.
 It is a system of ideas, vocabulary, and processes that shape how brands design and present collections.